alicia-lyu/external-sort/README.md

   - `u_int64_t numAccessesRead`: number of read accesses to this storage device
   - `u_int64_t numAccessesWritten`: number of write accesses to this storage device
 - The specific parameters are defined in `params.h`.

+## Acknowledgements

+Thanks to course staff of CS 764 Advanced Topics in Database Management Systems at UW--Madison for providing barebone code (mainly the `Makefile`, `defs`, `Iterator`) and guidance on the project.